We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 If the food was a bit ‘meh’, MSC redeemed itself with the drinks.
 There’s a full drinks menu and it delivers quality and quantity.

 Sparkling and still bottled water was available freely but in plastic bottles.
-I’d like to see water refill stations instead or as well as.
+I’d like to see water refill stations instead or as well as in the future.

 Being an Italian cruise line, a full range of speciality coffees is available and they were delightful.
 A good range of all the drinks available including premium options.